unitycatalog/unitycatalog/docs/ai/quickstart.md

 # Quickstart Guide

 Welcome to the **Unity Catalog AI Core Library**!
-This guide will help you get started with installing the library, setting up your environment, and creating and executing Unity Catalog (UC) functions.
+This guide will help you get started with installing the library, setting up your environment, creating and executing Unity Catalog (UC) functions.
 Whether you're using your own UC open-source server or connecting with a Databricks-managed UC, this quickstart will walk you through the essential steps.

 ---